awsdocs/amazon-aurora-user-guide/doc_source/babelfish-connect-PostgreSQL.md

 ## Using psql to connect to the DB cluster<a name="babelfish-connect-psql"></a>

 You can query an Aurora PostgreSQL DB cluster that supports Babelfish with the `psql` command line client\.
-When connecting, use the PostgreSQL port\.
-Use the following command to connect to Babelfish with the psql client:
+When connecting, use the PostgreSQL port \(by default, port 5432\)\.
+Typically, you don't need to specify the port number unless you changed it from the default\.
+Use the following command to connect to Babelfish from the `psql` client:

 ```
-psql "host=babelfish_db.cluster-123456789012
+psql -h bfish-db.cluster-123456789012.aws-region.rds.amazonaws.com
-	port=portNumber dbname=babelfish_db user=userName"
+-p 5432 -U postgres -d babelfish_db -p
 ```

 The parameters are as follows:
-+ `host` – The host name of the DB cluster \(cluster endpoint\) that you want to access
++ `-h` – The host name of the DB cluster \(cluster endpoint\) that you want to access\.
-+ `port` – The PostgreSQL port number used to connect to your DB instance
++ `-p` – The PostgreSQL port number used to connect to your DB instance\.
-+ `dbname` – `babelfish_db`
++ `-d` – `babelfish_db`
-+ `user` – The database user account that you want to access
++ `-U` – The database user account that you want to access\. \(The example shows the default master username\.\)
-+ `password` – The password of the database user
++ `-p` – The password of the database user\.

 When you run a SQL command on the psql client, you end the command with a semicolon\.
 For example, the following SQL command queries the [pg\_tables system view](https://www.postgresql.org/docs/current/view-pg-tables.html) to return information about each table in the database\.